brandoncp1996/Calenito-Hostel/README.md

-Merged content from both branches.
+Content from the current branch